Commonplace — the theory of LLM wikis, running as one

 What you get

-- A methodology — writing conventions, type system, and linking discipline that make knowledge agent-navigable
+• A methodology — writing conventions, type system, and linking discipline that make knowledge agent-navigable, developed and tested on itself

-/ingest,/connect,/validate,/convert— operations that agents run to build and maintain the KB - A working example — the Commonplace repo is itself a knowledge base documenting the methodology, so you can see how it works before committing
+• A working example — the Commonplace repo is the methodology running as a wiki, so you can see exactly how it works before committing

 Who this is for

 Teams and individuals already using AI agents daily.
 You've noticed that agents forget, repeat themselves, and miss context that you've already worked through.
-You want that to stop.
+You want a knowledge layer you can audit, not another service to trust.

 This is early-stage software for early adopters.
 The methodology is solid, the tooling works, the rough edges are real.
-For now, Commonplace runs as agent skills inside agentic coding CLIs like Claude Code or Codex — no standalone app yet.
+Commonplace runs as agent skills inside agentic coding CLIs like Claude Code or Codex — your harness is the engine; there is no app.